armele/mctradepost-retro/README.md

 This mod can best be described as a "pre-alpha" state.
 It functionality may change rapidly and without warning.

+Logic: Enable building level locking and implement for new buildings.
+[Testing]

 Resort:
-- Introduce stat-specific recipes (currently a "placeholder" recipe is used for testing)
+- Introduce stat-specific recipes [Testing]

 Recycling: [In Progress]
-- Building Module: Recycling Process Status Module [Not Started]
+- Building Module: Recycling Process Status Module [Complete]
-- Building Effects: Sounds and particles for work in progress [Not Started]
+- Building Effects: Sounds and particles for work in progress [Complete]
-- Building Capability: Decomposition    [Testing]
+- Building Capability: Decomposition    [Complete]
-- Building Capability: Disenchanting    [Not Started]
+- Building Capability: Disenchanting    [Not Started - Unlock with Research]
-- Building Capability: Trash Disposal   [Not Started]

 ### Roadmap (Roughly Prioritized)

-Logic: Enable building level locking and implement for new buildings.
 Building: Pet Shop (enables pet functions, pet-related colony roles.)
 Pets: animal fetchers
 Pets: happiness multiplier